 Stella McCartney is with no doubt a pioneer in sustainable luxury and has taken eco-fashion very seriously for almost two decades now.
 The British designer eliminated plastic and uses recycled polyester, organic cotton and regenerated cashmere.
 There are waste-reduction strategies and wastewater treatment across the entire supply chain.
-The vegetarian designer pledged to eliminate by 2020, all hazardous chemicals in her product line.
-Mccartney is also a member of the Ethical Trading Initiative, which among other things, sets a living wage definition for workers.
+The vegetarian designer pledged to eliminate, by 2020, all hazardous chemicals in her product line.
+Mccartney is also a member of the Ethical Trading Initiative, which sets a living wage definition for workers.

 Prada is another company already committed to being sustainable.
 The Italian house is producing its most iconic nylon bags in a new material, Econyl.
-This Re-nylon is made from recycled waste as fishing nets lost or dumped in the ocean, which by the way, account for 10% of all plastic waste in the sea.
+This Re-nylon is made from recycled waste as fishing nets lost or dumped in the ocean, which accounts for 10% of all plastic waste in the sea.

 This Fashion Pact is a great initiative to face the problems that luxury fashion has avoided for too long.
-Like for example, the destruction of unsold and unused products by Louis Vuitton and many other brands, including the giant online retailer Amazon, and the gigantic landfills they fill.
+Like for example, the destruction of unsold and unused products by Louis Vuitton and many other brands.
+For example, the giant online retailer Amazon is among brands filling the gigantic landfills with unsold items.

-Many other points will still need to be tackled like the use of fur from China without really knowing how it’s been processed.
-And the use of polyester fur, without knowing its real cost and impact on the environment in the long run.
-Not to mention child and slave labour, the terrible working conditions and unfair pay in some plants that produce garments for even the most luxurious labels.
+Many other points will still need to be tackled.
+Firstly, the use of fur from China without really knowing how it’s been processed.
+Secondly, the use of polyester fur, without knowing its real cost and impact on the environment in the long run.
+Not to mention child and slave labour.
+And the terrible working conditions and unfair pay in some plants that produce garments for even the most luxurious labels.
 And so on.